mayaculpa/veleda/README.md

 The data is stored in volumes.
 List all active volumes with `docker volume ls`.
 To access Grafana, visit [localhost:3000](localhost:3000) after starting the services.
 The admin login credentials are defined in `web/secrets.flask`.

+## Stopping the Development Services

+Use `ctrl + C` to end the main server.
+The databases will remain as stopping them will clear their data.
+To stop them run `./start.sh clean`.

 [2]: https://docs.docker.com/install/linux/docker-ce/ubuntu/
 [3]: https://docs.docker.com/docker-for-mac/install/
 [4]: https://docs.docker.com/docker-for-windows/install/